 Step 4 establishes disclosure requirements that will serve as a quality control mechanism.
-Some information outlined below will be submitted to the Secretariat and made available only to signatories with the intent of informing the actions of the Steering Committee.
+The information outlined below will be submitted to the Secretariat and made available only to signatories with the intent of informing the actions of the Steering Committee.
+Information submitted under these requirements will not be made public.
 This is intended to establish a quality control mechanism for signatories while also ensuring that information that may be regarded as sensitive by some signatories is not publicly disclosed.
 There is one method, which is applicable to the preferred and allowed pathway tracks.